oracle-livelabs/oml/oml-restapi-services/omls-onnx/omls-onnx.md

     ![Import zip and json](images/import-json-zip.png)

-2. Run the following command to set up the directories on the file system where the ONNX model will be created:
+2. Now, you must prepare the folder structure to set up the directories on the file system where the ONNX model will be created and stored.
+Run the following command:
     ```
     <copy>
     %python

     import os
     target_folder = os.path.expanduser('/tmp')
     try: